- Start date: September

-There'll be opportunities for you to meet industry employers and take part in recruitment events, in addition to taking advantage of a wealth of support offered by our award-winning careers service.
+There will be opportunities for you to meet industry employers and take part in recruitment events, in addition to taking advantage of a wealth of support offered by our award-winning careers service.

-As a graduate of advanced software engineering you could be an analyst, architect or developer.
+As a graduate of our MSc in Advanced Software Engineering, you could be an analyst, architect or developer.
 There's a demand for advanced practitioners and researchers in the growing area of embedded systems development.

 How much will I earn?*

 *Information is intended only as a guide.
-Figures taken from careers website Prospects (last accessed 28 June 2019).
+Salary information acquired from Prospects, January 2023.

 Glasgow is Scotland's biggest & most cosmopolitan city